 I am an econometrician at the NYU department of Economics.
 My research interests are in microeconometrics of panel data and applied microeconomics.
-I also have an interest in financial econometrics.
+I use tools from Machine Learning and AI to develop methods suitable for economic data.
+I also have an interest in financial econometrics and health.

 Joint with Stephane Bonhomme and Thibaut Lamadon

 We propose a framework to identify and estimate earnings distributions and worker composition on matched panel data, allowing for two-sided worker-firm unobserved heterogeneity.
 We introduce two models: a static model that allows for nonlinear interactions between workers and firms, and a dynamic model that allows in addition for Markovian earnings dynamics and endogenous mobility.

 Joint with Stephane Bonhomme

 This paper introduces time-varying grouped patterns of heterogeneity in linear panel data models.
 A distinctive feature of our approach is that group membership is left unrestricted.
 We estimate the parameters of the model using a “grouped fixed-effects” estimator that minimizes a least-squares criterion with respect to all possible groupings of the cross-sectional units.

 OF STOCHASTIC VOLATILITY MODELS

 We propose a method for estimating stochastic volatility models by adapting the HJM approach to the case of volatility derivatives.
 We characterize restrictions that observed variance swap dynamics have to satisfy to prevent arbitrage opportunities.
 When the drift of variance swap rates are affine under the pricing measure, we obtain closed form expressions for those restrictions and formulas for forward variance curves.